 Learn how to do a low-buy year successfully.
-If you want to shop less and take back control of your spending, follow these tips to help you create rules for your low-buy year and stick to the challenge.
+If you want to shop less and take back control of your spending, follow these tips to help you create rules and stick to the low-buy challenge.

 - How to stop impulse buying for good